Central Texas’ Industrial Gateway

 Temple is where location, infrastructure, workforce and 1,600 acres of shovel-ready land converge in one of the top cities for manufacturing in Texas.

-A launchpad for market-leading Texas manufacturing companies, Temple is home to Niagara Bottling, which announced plans in 2019 to invest $90 million and create 70 jobs at a new bottling facility and continues to expand.
-Among other Texas manufacturing companies is battery maker East Penn Manufacturing Co., which invested $106 million with the plan to create 266 new jobs to expand its facility.
-They join Acer, Reynolds Consumer Products and Pactiv as companies with major manufacturing operations in Temple.
+Temple is a great place for manufacturing companies to get started, and Niagara Bottling is a perfect example.
+They announced plans to invest $90 million and create 70 jobs at a new bottling facility, and they continue to expand.
+Among other manufacturing companies in Temple, TX Texas is battery maker East Penn Manufacturing Co.
+They invested $106 million with the plan to create 266 new jobs to expand their facility.

 Temple’s workforce is bolstered by technically skilled veterans from nearby Fort Hood.
 Each year, an average of 3,600 soldiers transition out of Fort Hood and choose to live and work in Central Texas.
 Also fueling Texas’ manufacturing cluster are graduates from STEM-focused training programs and eight regional higher education institutions.

-With a 28% employment increase in Temple, Texas manufacturing between 2010 and 2020, above the national average of 21%, Temple’s manufacturing industry shows no sign of slowing down.
+As manufacturing companies in Temple, TX continue to grow, employment has increased 28% in the region.
+Texas manufacturing between 2010 and 2020 was above the national average of 21% with Temple’s manufacturing industry showing no sign of slowing down.

-Located at the crossroads of I-35 and the planned I-14, Temple, Texas’ manufacturing industry offers robust interstate and freight distribution infrastructure via Union Pacific and BNSF.
+Located at the crossroads of I-35 and the planned I-14, Temple, Texas’ manufacturing industry offers robust interstate and freight distribution infrastructure.
+This is due to its convenient access to Union Pacific and BNSF.
 Plus, Temple affords easy access to Austin-Bergstrom International Airport and Dallas/Fort Worth International Airport.
 The accessibility of manufacturing in Texas makes business operations achievable and reliable in the area.